STAAD

-STAAD or (STAAD.Pro) is a structural analysis and design software application originally developed by Research Engineers International in 1997.
+STAAD or (STAAD.Pro) is a structural analysis and design software application originally developed by Research Engineers International (REI) in 1997.
 In late 2005, Research Engineers International was bought by Bentley Systems.
 STAAD stands for STructural Analysis And Design.

 STAAD.Pro is one of the most widely used structural analysis and design software products worldwide.
 It can apply more than 90 international steel, concrete, timber and aluminium design codes.

 It can make use of various forms of analysis from the traditional static analysis to more recent analysis methods like p-delta analysis, geometric non-linear analysis, Pushover analysis (Static-Non Linear Analysis) or a buckling analysis.
 It can also make use of various forms of dynamic analysis methods from time history analysis to response spectrum analysis.
 The response spectrum analysis feature is supported for both user defined spectra as well as a number of international code specified spectra.

 Additionally, STAAD.Pro is interoperable with applications such as RAM Connection, AutoPIPE, SACS and many more engineering design and analysis applications to further improve collaboration between the different disciplines involved in a project.
 STAAD can be used for analysis and design of all types of structural projects from plants, buildings, and bridges to towers, tunnels, metro stations, water/wastewater treatment plants and more.